 QuickBooks each year come up with some amazing features, and one of the recently introduced features is Landed cost in QuickBooks enterprise.
 Thus, if you are in search of the process to set up landed cost in QuickBooks enterprise services, then going through this segment will surely make sense to you.
 Landed cost is basically the total price of the product by the time it reaches the buyer.
-It includes everything be it the handling fees or the cost of parts used in manufacturing.
-Calculating this cost manually is one of the most tiresome and time-consuming process.
+It includes everything, be it the handling fees or the cost of parts used in manufacturing.
+Calculating this cost manually is one of the most tiresome and time-consuming processes.

 There are a lot more facts associated with the landed cost and its set up in QuickBooks enterprise, which we will be discussing later in this post.
-However, if you feel the need of an expert who can guide you through the setting up and calculating of landed cost in QuickBooks enterprise, then connect with our tech geeks directly using our dedicated support line i.e., 1-800-761-1787.
+However, if you feel the need for an expert who can guide you through the setting up and calculating of landed cost in QuickBooks Enterprise, then connect with our tech geeks directly using our dedicated support line i.e., 1-800-761-1787.
 Our experts and certified team will be there to assist you.

 What is Landed Cost?

 Landed cost basically assists in tracking the product costs more precisely.
-You can make use of it to factor in things such as shipping, customs duties, insurance, miscellaneous items.
+You can make use of it to factor in things such as shipping, customs duties, insurance, and miscellaneous items.
 It is basically the total price of a product by the time it reaches the buyer.
-Calculating this number manually is pretty much time consuming and also lead to a loss in profits.
-After the landed cost is set in QuickBooks desktop enterprise, you can see it for any bill that is being add inventory and shipping items to.
+Calculating this number manually is pretty much time-consuming and also leads to a loss in profits.
+After the landed cost is set in QuickBooks desktop enterprise, you can see it for any bill that is adding inventory and shipping items.
 QuickBooks involves the landed cost calculation in the bills as part of shipping and handling bills.
 Here are the possible reasons why the landed cost is not calculated in the bill:

 - The bill is missing inventory and assembly items.